karimunjawa island

 Karimunjawa Islands are the hidden paradise in Java.
 The Karimunjawa archipelago consists of 27 islands off the coast of Central Java, north of Semarang.
 The 22 of 27 islands are within the boundaries of the Karimunjawa National Marine Park.

-The main island is Karimun, and the secondary island is Kemujan.
+There are two main island.
+They are Karimunjawa and Kemujan.
 The two islands are like twins next to each other and are often confused.
 The Javanese, Madura, and Bugis tribes mainly inhabit the islands in this region.
 According to a local legend, The name Karimunjawa means a stone’s throw from Java in Javanese.

 This place is well known to savvy Java travelers who want to find beautiful beaches and oceans without traveling to other parts of Indonesia.
 Many locals also introduce us to this place.
 White sand beaches and clear blue waters are the pride of the Java sea.